ishakgunacar/ai-case-study/README.md

 VideaHealth is focused in the healthcare field, specifically dentistry, as are companies like Pearl and Overjet.

 AI and augmented intelligence (which retains elements of human intelligence rather than machine intelligence in its procedures) is primarily used in the analysis of dental images to aid providers in making diagnoses.
 Specifically, augmented intelligence is used as a tool to assist the provider in the task.
-The chair of the American Dental Assocation Council on Dental Practice states that while there is progression with this technology, it's important that human expertise and clinical judgement remain essential [6].
+The chair of the ADA Council on Dental Practice states that while there is progression with this technology, it's important that human expertise and clinical judgement remain essential [6].

 AI has also demonstrated accuracy and precision in the dental specialty of endodontics (which deals with roots of teeth) in terms of disease detection, evaluation, and prediction.
 This in turn can enhance endodontic treatment results by aiding the advancement of endontontic diagnosis and therapy.
 [7]